pmihir/voosh-react/README.md

 You will also see any lint errors in the console.

 ### Kindly open this Application in Mobile screen as it is developed for Mobile screens only for Now.
-- Sign In Page
+- Sign In Page.
+Kindly click on Continue with Google for Next Page

     ![](Screens/Sign-In.PNG)

-- Kindly click on Sign in with Google for Next Page
+- Please wait for 3 seconds for Dashboard Page

     ![](Screens/Waiting.PNG)

-- Please wait for 3 seconds for Dashboard Page
+- Dashboard

     ![](Screens/Dashboard-1.PNG) ![](Screens/Dashboard-2.PNG)